barichd/jmodel/README.md

 ### Troubleshooting

-If you run into any problems, please check the [http://biology.kenyon.edu/BMB/jmodel/troubleshooting.htm "Troubleshooting"] page before asking for help.
+If you run into any problems, please check the [Troubleshooting](http://biology.kenyon.edu/BMB/jmodel/troubleshooting.htm) page before asking for help.